UNIVERSE-HPC/course-material/software_project_management/collaboration/workflows.md

 #### Step 4: Adding New Code

-:::challenge{id=implement, title="Implement Feature/Bugfix and Tests"}
+:::challenge{id=implement title="Implement Feature/Bugfix and Tests"}

 Now implement the new feature or bugfix that you have described in your issue.
 It is a good idea to commit often while developing, providing you with a history of commits you